Richardyu114/weakly-segmentation-with-bounding-box/README.md

-all the work was done in JF healthcare.
+**All the work was done in JF healthcare.**

+It will be released soon.